Chloe Marie Songer Circular economy SuperCircle Thousand Fell Environment Climate Change

 With a professor at Stanford University’s Precourt Institute for Energy, the Committee developed a curriculum to teach high school students about climate change and behavior change related to sustainability.
 Songer presented the curriculum to students at M-A and around the U.S.

 Songer took her activism to the international level her senior year as one of four students selected to represent the U.S. in the 2009 UNICEF Children Climate Change Forum.
-A total of 160 students from 40 countries came together in Copenhagen, Germany, to create a policy platform and present it to world leaders at the United Nations Climate Change Conference.
+A total of 160 students from 40 countries came together in Copenhagen, Denmark, to create a policy platform and present it to world leaders at the United Nations Climate Change Conference.

 Courtesy Chloe Songer Songer (right) at the UNICEF Forum.